jundalisay/sp/content/en/faqs/superphysics.md

 {{< /l >}}

 {{< q a="Rene Descartes" c="The Principles of Philosophy, Preface" >}}
-There are 3 principal sciences:
+There are 3 principal sciences: Medicine, Mechanics, Ethics
-1. Medicine
-2. Mechanics
-3. Ethics
 {{< /q >}}

 {{< r a="Asker" >}}
 So how can that knowledge solve problems?
 Are you just going to be like the Hindus and solve the problem by ignoring it as an illusion?
-Or will you rely on spirits to solve your every problem?
+Or will you rely on spirits to solve every problem?
 {{< /r >}}

 {{< l a="Superphysics" >}}
-No. Superphysics aims to solve problems by striking at the root cause, which is the 'True Nature' or Dharma or Tao in every thing that leads to its discrete identity, as described by Socrates.
+No. Superphysics solves problems by striking at the root cause, which is the 'True Nature' or Dharma or Tao in every thing that leads to its discrete identity, as described by Socrates.

-A problem begins when something goes away from its True Nature, Dharma, or Tao.
+A problem begins when something goes away from its True Nature, Dharma, or Tao, diverting it from its natural, friction-free flow.

 Most sciences just deal with the effect and not the cause because science is ignorant of metaphysics which is the real cause of anything in physics.
 The education system is supposed to help children discover their True Nature, Dharma, or Tao so that they can direct their lives towards it.
 But instead, it just molds them to be industrial or intellectual workers (the dharma of industry and business).

 Ask anyone what the goal or purpose of their life is, and they will look at you with a blank stare.
 So the first step is to find the metaphysical true nature.
 {{< /l >}}